jaydeep08/P2P-File-Transfer-Webapp/README.md

 		•	In the "System Variables" section, find and select the "Path" variable, then click "Edit".
 Add the directory where Node.js is installed (e.g., C:\Program Files\nodejs) to the list.
 4. Open project folder in Vs-code:
 5. Open vs code terminal (Command Prompt terminal):
-6. Type command in terminal-
+6. Type command in terminal:

 		npm init
 		npm install express express-fileupload multer socket.io
 		node server.js
-7.	paste the url http://localhost:3000 in web browser .
+8.	paste the url http://localhost:3000 in web browser .